postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 From the list of collections in your workspace, you can:

 * Select a collection to open its overview in a tab.
-* Open and close collection content by selecting the arrow to the left.
+* Open and close collection content by selecting the arrow to the left of the collection name.
 * Hover over a collection name and select the star icon &#9733; to move that collection to the top of the list.
-* Use the search text-field to filter through your collections.
+* Use the collection search bar to filter through your collections.
 * Reorder the requests, folders, and examples inside a collection by dragging and dropping them.

 ### Adding folders to a collection